We want you to make the most of your stay. Here are some ideas of things we think you may enjoy. Please ask at reception for more details

 Designer Outlet has an outstanding mix of high street and designer labels at up to 60% off recommended retail prices.

-We can arrange tickets – The official online home of Gloucester RFC including team news, fixtures, ticket information, multimedia and all the very latest for Gloucester fans
+The official online home of Gloucester RFC including team news, fixtures, ticket information, multimedia and all the very latest for Gloucester fans.

 The Museum of Gloucester is a must see!
 Charting the history of Gloucester including Iron Age artifacts, a Roman kitchen, a medieval street scene and even part of the Eastgate wall built in the second century.